critocrito/ncube/README.md

 ## Installation

+No packages are available at this point.
+Ncube needs to be build from source.
 Make sure to have a recent version of [Rust](https://www.rust-lang.org/) installed.
 [Rustup](https://rustup.rs/) is a great way to do so.